 Doctoral School of Molecular Biology and Biological Chemistry

-The education cycle at SMBBC lasts 4 years and ends in a public defense of a PhD dissertation.
+The education cycle at DSMBBC lasts 4 years and ends in a public defense of a PhD dissertation.
 Doctoral theses are evaluated by Polish and foreign reviewers.
-Each year, SMBBC students are required to submit a work progress report.
-The report is graded by three researchers, i.e. the Supervisor and two additional Evaluators, who then meet directly with the PhD student to discuss the progress of research, existing problems and means of solving them.
+Each year, DSMBBC students are required to submit a annual report.
+The report is reviewed by three/four researchers, i.e. the Supervisor(s) and two additional Evaluators, who then meet directly with the PhD student to discuss the progress of research, existing problems and means of solving them.
 Additionally, PhD students undergo an evaluation process at the mid-point of the 4-year education period.

 Each year, PhD students participate in an annual Reporting Session, whose purpose is to exchange research ideas, discuss results, but also integrate the student community.
 PhD students also have the opportunity to participate in other joint activities, e.g. kayaking, board games or theatre spectacles.